 Construction of the brick defensive walls in Warsaw began probably around 1280-1300 during the reign of the duke of Mazovia Konrad II.
 Gradually, it began to replace the older wooden and earth fortifications.
 The earliest mention of the walls dates from 1326.
 They were also mentioned in 1339 during the acceptance by the papal legates of Warsaw, as the place of conducting the Polish-Teutonic process.
 Warsaw, according to the proceedings, is a “safe place, surrounded by walls”.
 Another important source acts are the privileges issued by prince Janusz I in 1379 and 1384.
 It refer about freeing bourgeois from taxes in exchange for work on the construction of specific sections of the walls and about additional privileges allowing the completion of fortifications after financial losses caused by the town’s fire.

 The Newtown Gate and the Cracow Gate were the first masonry fragments of fortyfications.
+Then curtains were erected in the south-west, the western section and around the middle of the 14th century the north-western section.
 After 1379 construction started of walls near river Vistula in the northern part of the town.
 The prerogative of prince Janusz I, issued that year, obliged the inhabitants to surround the town with a wall, in such a way that the town was enclosed in their ring.
+At the end of the fourteenth century, the towers were raised, and a fragment of the leaning wall on the north-west side was repaired or rebuilt.
 Already in the second half of the fifteenth century the fortifications seemed insufficient, so began to build a second line of walls from the castle to the Marshal Tower, adapted for the use of firearms.
 In 1548, as the last element of the walls, a barbican was established at the Newtown Gate.